Skip to content

 At any point during the project development process, the Department may market a carbon offset credit portfolio to prospective buyers.

-The Department may market and sell credits either on a prompt-delivery (after carbon offset credits have been issued) or forward-delivery basis (where, prior to credit issuance, the Department agrees to deliver a fixed number of credits to a buyer at a pre-defined time and price).
-The Department may sell credits through an exchange, a broker, or directly to purchasers (i.e. “over the counter”).
+Credits are marketed and sold through an exchange or broker or directly to purchasers.
+Marketing and sales can occur either before (by agreement to deliver a fixed number of credits to a buyer at a certain time and price) or after credits have been issued.
+The department may sell credits through an exchange, a broker, or directly to purchasers (i.e "over the counter").
 Purchasers can offset their emissions by retiring credits or resale credits on a secondary market.

 Additional Information